Law 14 (Bill 96): What does it mean for you?

 - A requirement for all students to take three program courses in French OR three French as a second language courses (applies as of Fall 2024)

-Fixed Cap on EnrollmentÌý
+1. Fixed Cap on Enrollment

-As of Winter 2024, for programs in which the number of applications for admission is higher than the number of spaces available, priority will be given to certificate holders as follows:
+Programs in which the number of applications for admission is higher than the number of spaces available, priority will be given to certificate holders as follows:

 - For first choice program applications, priority will be given to certificate holders based on college-determined standards that will vary depending on the program.
 These standards might consist of, for example, a certain overall average and/or score on audition, interview, drawing test, portfolio, etc. As these standards may vary from one year to the next, they will be made public at the start of the recruitment period.
 In all programs, there will still be space to admit those without a COE.